thien/slowpoke.txt/Literature Highlights.md

 This paper discusses comparisons between the possible approaches that would improve the quality of weights on the neural network: Back Propagation and Genetic Algorithms.
 The comparisons would be measured using a Balance Scale.

 The test data used was split into two sets.
 One set is used to feed into the neural network as training data, with its performance tested.
 The set is then used as test data for comparison.
-Hidden layers are necessary for the comparison in order to make the comparison fair.

-> As expected, the GA approach gives better results than the back-propagation method with almost all the iterations used (using 6% and 50% as mutation and crossover probab
+> As expected, the GA approach gives better results than the back-propagation method with almost all the iterations used (using 6% and 50% as mutation and crossover probabilities).
-> ilities).
 Only when the number of iterations is very small, the back-propagation method gives better precision performance.

 The paper suggests possible downfalls to a genetic algorithm approach.

 > What would have happened if the margin of the weights was not known?
 The search space for the genetic algorithm would be much larger that the one that we were supposed to search, and the solution not only will converge slowly, but also with less precision.

-Evolving Neural Networks to Play Checkers without Relying on Expert Knowledge Kumar Chellapilla, UC San Diego; David B. Fogel, Natural Selection, Inc.
+**Evolving Neural Networks to Play Checkers without Relying on Expert Knowledge** Kumar Chellapilla, UC San Diego; David B. Fogel, Natural Selection, Inc.

 https://www.dropbox.com/s/4gkzt28emsipprd/TNNKChellapillaAndDBFogelText.pdf?dl=0

+This paper describes the creation of Blondie24.
+Their intentions behind this was to experiment with a neural network that understands `no features beyond the piece differential`, or rather, the neural network has no extra information taught other than the positions of the pieces on the board.
+Being trained on feedback from the results of the game, it uses a genetic algorithm as a tournament for several neural networks to compete on.

+- Its weights for the king pieces were generated (and not assigned)

+**Machine Learning Using a Genetic Algorithm to Optimise a Draughts Program Board Evaluation Function** Kenneth J. Chisholm and Peter V.G Bradbeer,
+Napier University, 1997

+The paper discusses the comparison between back propagation and genetic algorithms, using a checkerboard as an evaluation.
+Both techniques are used to optimise the weights of a deep learning neural network, where it takes as input, the positions of the pieces on a board, and outputs the score of the board.

+They conclude with:
+> a relatively unsophisticated GA can determine a good set of board-evaluation weights to play draughts without the addition of any domain-specific information. ...

-Evolutionary algorithms in theory and practice
-Fogel, David B. • 1997
+**Evolutionary algorithms in theory and practice** Fogel, David B. • 1997

 https://www.dropbox.com/s/h5t5xcr8a9ntug9/Fogel-1997-Complexity.pdf?dl=0

-Evolving a checkers player without relying on human experience David B. Fogel intelligence, 01 June 2000, Vol.11(2), pp.20-27
+**Evolving a checkers player without relying on human experience** David B. Fogel intelligence, 01 June 2000, Vol.11(2), pp.20-27

 https://www.dropbox.com/s/914bao2e3uq4qaj/p20-fogel.pdf?dl=0

 https://www.dropbox.com/s/e6qa7gg7ula40vv/1703.01513.pdf?dl=0

-Genetic CNN
+**Genetic CNN**
 Lingxi Xie, Alan Yuille
 Center for Imaging Science, The Johns Hopkins University, Baltimore, MD, USA

 https://www.dropbox.com/s/cadxzt4f35c0snn/is%20good%20defense%20the%20best%20offence.pdf?dl=0

-Is A Good Offensive Always the Best Defense?
+**Is A Good Offensive Always the Best Defense?**
 J. QUETZALCOATL TOLEDO-MARIN, ROGELIO DIAZ-MENDEZ, MARCELO DEL CASTILLO MUSSOT, Universidad Nacional Auto ́noma de M ́exico,

 https://rmflight.github.io/posts/2014/03/saga_blogPost.html